MelvinPeepers/app-sleeptracker/README.md

 Created the frontend for a Sleep Tracker app using an API that was supplied by an instructor.

 Implemented signup and login pages

+## Goal

-Created app to log hours of sleep
+Create an app to log hours of sleep in 1 week.

 ## Skills: